SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-01-getting-started-with-unity-a-review.markdown

 ![src=]()

-The promise of this book was great but sadly lacking in it is implementation.&nbsp; There is sufficient content and scope in the book to make it great but it is lost in the technicalities of it.&nbsp; There is a lot of showing your how and what but fails to make the reader understand why and in what situation you would use those techniques.
+The promise of this book was great but sadly lacking in it is implementation.
+There is sufficient content and scope in the book to make it great but it is lost in the technicalities of it.
+There is a lot of showing your how and what but fails to make the reader understand why and in what situation you would use those techniques.

 There is a lot of boilerplate involved and in all likelihood you will spend most of the time just downloading the samples and looking at them rather than trying to build along with the chapters.